kimchi-project/ginger/docs/API.md

    * vgName : Name of the volume group.
    * vgStatus : `extendable` if the VG is extendable.
-   * vgSize : Size of the volume group.
+   * vgSize : Size of the volume group in KBs.
    * maxLV : Maximum number of LVs allowed in VG or 0 if unlimited.
-   * freePESize : Size of free PE.
+   * freePESize : Size of free PE in KBs.
    * format: Type of metadata.
    * curLV: Number of LVs.
    * metadataAreas : Number of metadata areas on this VG.
    * permission : VG permissions.
    * allocPE : Number of allocated PEs.
    * pvNames : List of PVs in the VG.
-   * peSize : Size of each PE.
+   * peSize : Size of each PE in KBs.
    * systemID : System ID.
    * curPV : Number of PVs.
    * freePE : Amount of free PEs.
    * maxPV : Maximum number of PVs allowed in VG or 0 if unlimited.
    * totalPE : Total number of Physical Extents.
    * vgUUID : UUID of the volume group.
-   * allocPESize : Size of allocated PE.
+   * allocPESize : Size of allocated PE in KBs.
    * metadataSequenceNo : Revision number of internal metadata.

 * **DELETE**: Remove the Volume Group.